Vision and Strategic Plan

 - UTS Org Chart

-- Creating and maintaining partnerships, and seeking input from advisory groups through an inclusive Governance structure.
+- Creating and maintaining partnerships and seeking input from advisory groups through an inclusive Governance structure.

 - Planning and providing state-of-the-art, high-performance networks, systems, and applications that are constantly evolving to next-generation solutions.

 - Providing expertise in the development, requirements evaluation, selection, adoption, and use of information technology resources, systems, architectures, and standards.

-- Building and maintaining technical infrastructures and environments that emphasize innovation, mobility, agility, technical currency, accessibility, best practices, scalability, and adequate capacity.
+- Building and maintaining technical architectures and environments that emphasize innovation, mobility, agility, technical currency, accessibility, best practices, scalability, and adequate capacity.

 - Maintaining a trustworthy environment by emphasizing security, recovery, availability, reliability, and risk management.

-- Seeking efficiency and sound financial stewardship through consolidation, virtualization, right-sourcing, and life-cycle planning.
+- Seeking efficiency and sound financial stewardship through consolidation, right-sourcing, and life-cycle planning.

 - Maintaining a technically skilled, trustworthy, client-focused, communicative, enthusiastic, flexible, and diverse information technology organization and culture that provides professional fulfillment, professional development, and growth for its employees and opportunities for student employees.

 - Mobility: Students, faculty, staff, devices, software, and data are all in motion, in different orbits, using services and providing connections that add value in a mobile moment.

 - Scalability is an important driver affecting many areas of planning, including storage capacity for big data and video.

 - Support for research: Supporting the mission to increase the university’s research profile.

 - Software proliferation: Increasing software variety leading to an explosion of software purchases in a variety of flavors, including on-premise install, subscription-based service, and apps.
 License choices vary, including open source and subscription models.